AIssah459/Project-X/README.md

 The backend was written with NodeJS + Express, connected to a MongoDB database for authentication and data retrieval

+#### The link for my backend source code is: https://github.com/AIssah459/Project-X-API

 So far it only works locally because of CORS reasons, need to find somewhere to host bost the frontend and the backend on the same domain for free :(

 ## Features